swcarpentry/DEPRECATED-bc/lessons/thw-python/strings-io/tutorial.md

     > lineArr
     ['abcde\n', 'fghij\n']
 ```
+# readline() and readlines() do very different things.
+BE CLEAR

-A very important point about the readline method is that it *keeps* the
+A very important point about the readline method

+is that it *keeps* the
 newline character at the end of each line.
 You can use the strip()
 method to get rid of the string.